-If we dig a little deeper, though, you’ll find that team building targets one specific component of teams that is absolutely foundational to their performance – team relationships.
+In the most general sense, team building encompasses anything that you can do as a team to make it more effective.
+Team building targets one specific component that is absolutely foundational to their performance – relationships.

 The Importance of Relationships

-First, Google’s two-years of research into their teams led to their discovery that ‘psychological safety’ (i.e., whether teams feel interpersonally safe enough to take risks) was the fundamental predictor of whether their teams would succeed.
+Relationships are fundamental to team effectiveness.
+Google’s two-years of research into their teams led to their discovery that ‘psychological safety’ (i.e., whether teams feel interpersonally safe enough to take risks) was the fundamental predictor of whether their teams would succeed.
 Similarly, best-selling author and business guru Patrick Lencioni’s model of team performance emphasizes trust as the foundational element of high-performance teams.
 The one element that is even more foundational to both psychological safety and trust are relationships.
 Strong, connected teams built on positive, trusting relationships are the key to high performing and resilient employees.

 Relationships as the Foundation

 Positive relationships between colleagues within an organization, regardless of position, are fundamental to every other part of the team performance equation.
 As we say all the time here at Summit, members of high performing teams and organizations do things for each other not because they have to but because they want to.

 Why is Team Building Important?